Martlark/flask-gunicorn-3-11/README.md

 * Database pre and post start scripts
 * Scripts to run before starting server

-Upgrades to latest Pip, Installs from `requirements.txt`, starts the DB, performs any migrations to the database structure, then loads and runs Flask app using Gunicorn.
+Upgrades to latest Pip, starts the DB, performs any migrations to the database structure, then loads and runs Flask app using Gunicorn.

-## Example Dockerfile

-    FROM martlark/flask-gunicorn-3-11

 Assumes code starts from main.py using `app` as the application variable.